 Bursaries

-Three bursary opportunities are available to applicants of the 2024 Rare Book School, awarded by the Australian and New Zealand Association of Antiquarian Booksellers (ANZAAB), the International League of Antiquarian Booksellers (ILAB) and the Bibliographical Society of Australia and New Zealand (BSANZ).
+Three bursary opportunities are available to applicants of the 2025 Rare Book School, awarded by the Australian and New Zealand Association of Antiquarian Booksellers (ANZAAB), the Bibliographical Society of Australia and New Zealand (BSANZ), and the Friends of the Turnbull Library (FOTL).

 • Within the application form for the Rare Book School course of your choice, an option is included to apply for each bursary.
 You will then be prompted to provide a statement addressing the eligibility criteria (see below for specific details).

-Once selected to the Rare Book School course of your choice, SLV will share your name and bursary statement only with the relevant BSANZ and/or ANZAAB committee, which will select an applicant for their respective bursaries.
-SLV will notify all applicants of the outcome of their bursary application.
+Once selected to the Rare Book School course of your choice, the organisers will share your name and bursary statement only with the relevant committee, which will select an applicant for their respective bursaries.
+The organisers will notify all applicants of the outcome of their bursary application.

-• The Australian and New Zealand Association of Antiquarian Booksellers and the International League of Antiquarian Booksellers are pleased to provide two bursaries for two booksellers interested in developing their skills in the field of antiquarian, rare and collectible books.
-ANZAAB & ILAB hold their members and affiliates to high standards of accuracy in cataloguing and presentation to the public.
+• The Australian and New Zealand Association of Antiquarian Booksellers is pleased to provide a bursary for a bookseller interested in developing their skills in the field of antiquarian, rare and collectible books.
+ANZAAB hold its members and affiliates to high standards of accuracy in cataloguing and presentation to the public.
 By partnering with the Australian and New Zealand Rare Book School we aim to provide an invaluable educational opportunity for the successful applicant.

 Application criteria

-The ANZAAB bursary will be for a bookseller resident in Australia and will cover the course fee (up to $1000 AUD).
+The ANZAAB bursary will be for a bookseller resident in New Zealand or Australia and will cover the course fee (up to $1,100 NZD).

 Current ANZAAB members, prospective ANZAAB members and those interested in entering the antiquarian and rare book trade are encouraged to apply.

-To apply for either the ANZAAB or ILAB bursary, please apply for the course of your choice via the ANZRBS website and include, when prompted, a statement of up to 500 words outlining your experience and interest in the rare book trade, and how attending the Rare Book Summer School will contribute towards this.
-Applications are due 8 January and successful applicants will be notified early January 2024.
+To apply for the ANZAAB bursary, please apply for the course of your choice via the ANZRBS website and include, when prompted, a statement of up to 500 words outlining your experience and interest in the rare book trade, and how attending the Rare Book School will contribute towards this.

 • The Bibliographical Society of Australia and New Zealand is pleased to offer one bursary opportunity for its membership to support education and training in the study of rare books, including bibliography and material culture.